Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Here, you can visit two churches, one elementary and one high school.

-👉 Pro local tip: If you are visiting during the summer, you must visit Daska & Veslo, for stand up paddle boarding, great music, amazing fast food, and endless summer vibe.
+👉 Pro local tip: If you are visiting during the summer, you must visit Daska & Veslo for stand-up paddle boarding, great music, amazing fast food, and an endless summer vibe.

 Moreover, from here, you can paddle around the War Island (Ratno ostrvo) and explore a real untouched river island in Belgrade.